Skip to content

 Processing Responses for showUrl/showHtml

-The response object returned by showUrl and showHtml contains valuable information about the user's interaction:
+The WebResourceRequest returned by showUrl and showHtml contains information about the interaction that triggered the termination condition:

-• url - The final URL that triggered the termination condition
+url String The URL that triggered the termination condition.

-• requestHeaders - Headers included in the request
+requestHeaders Map<String, String> Headers included in the request.

 Best Practices